jokoadenur/antarauseR/README.md

 # antarauseR

-`antarauseR` is an R package designed for scraping news articles from various Antara News branches in Indonesia.
+`antarauseR` is an R package designed for scraping news articles from various Antara News in Indonesia.
 With this package, you can easily retrieve news data for a specified number of pages.

 ## Installation